-Thøger was close to vomit when the plain ran into a storm over Greenland and Otto found the trip all too long.
+Thøger was close to vomit when the plane ran into a storm over Greenland and Otto found his first transatlantic trip all too long.
 Ola Saltin and Grandfather Flemming didn’t find the trip too comfortable either.
 But Monday the sun was bright and united with Stephen coming in from Denver we went upstairs in the Empire State Building as well as The Rockefeller Center’s Observatory Deck.
 Lacking in most of the pictures is Ola, because he took them.

 For the first time for both of us, we are visiting Sicily.
 Friday (3/7) we arrived to Catania from Naples.
 Strange route, but we got an offer from Air France that brought us there very cheaply from Paris.
 There was a slight delay to board as we waited for ten policemen to transfer two prisoners to the back of the plane.
 Welcome to Sicily!
 We had reserved a car, but were so flabbergasted by the additional theft insurance which made the total insurance higher than the car rental, that we left Avis and went to National.
 They gave us a cheaper price, and not before having made the deal we realized that they were smart enough to offer us a reduction of 25% to get us as customers.
 Remember that next time you rent a car: go to the dealer next door and provoke a cheaper price!